rido-min/MqttApplicationSamples/Setup.md

             -p '8883:8883@loadbalancer'
 ```

-The local instance of IoTMq requires a certificate to expose a TLS endpoint, the chain `chain.pem` used to create this cert needs to be trusted by clients.
+The local instance of IoTMQ requires a certificate to expose a TLS endpoint, the chain `chain.pem` used to create this cert needs to be trusted by clients.

 Using the test ca, create a certificate for `localhost`, and store the certificate files in the `_iotmq` folder.